natiabebaw12/natiabebaw/README.md

 ## Hello there, I'm Natnael👋

-- 🏫 I'm a 3rd year Computer Science student at Microlink College, and I will be graduating in July 2021
+- 🏫 I'm a 3rd year Computer Science student at Microlink College, and I will be graduating in July 2021🙏
-- 🌱 I’m currently learning everything 🤣 and also working on my final year project
+- 💪 I’m currently learning everything 😇 and also working on my final year project
 - 🥅 2020 Goals: Contribute more to Open Source projects and working more on my skills
 - 👯 I’m looking to collaborate with anyone
-- ⚡ Fun fact: I love listening to music and reading books
+- ⚡ Fun fact: I love listening to music🎵 and reading books📚

 ### Spotify Playing 🎧